ibuildingsnl/workshop-bootstrap-jquery/PART1.md

 Note that our menu still has rounded borders, while the one in the design doesn't.
 Don't worry about this, we'll fix this later.

-## exercise 4: icons and semantic tags
+## Exercise 4: icons and semantic tags

 Replace the text "Home" in the menu with an icon.
 Choose the one you think is most intuitive.